-Uddhav Thackeray to lead new Maharashtra govt, says Sharad Pawar on Sena, Cong, NCP meet
+Uddhav Thackeray to lead new Maharashtra govt, says Sharad Pawar after Sena, Cong, NCP meet

 Mumbai, Nov 22: Nationalist Congress Party (NCP) President Sharad Pawar who was the first to walk out after the meeting ended at Mumbai's Nehru Centre, on Friday said that Uddhav Thackeray has been unanimously picked to lead the Maharashtra government.